| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 ending with the date you abandon the foreign residence.
 You could qualify as a bona fide

 resident for an entire tax year plus parts of 1 or 2 other tax years.
+Example.
+You were a bona fide resident of England from March 1,

 2000, through September 14, 2002.
 On September 15, 2002, you returned to the United